-My debut novel The Waygook Book: A Foreigner’s Guide to South Korea is coming to bookshelves near you in Fall 2018.
+My debut novel The Waygook Book: A Foreigner’s Guide to South Korea is coming to Amazon and bookshelves near you December 4, 2018!

 In a hole in the ground, there lived a hobbit…

 I am not a hobbit.
 I do not live in a hole in the ground.
 Yet, my goals in life couldn’t be put plainer than when Bilbo Baggins, in The Fellowship of the Ring, tells the wizard Gandalf “I want to see mountains and find somewhere where I can finish my book.”

 The truth is, I identify a lot with Bilbo and all hobbits.
 I’m not all that tall.
 I have hairy feet.
 I approve of elevensies (a meal promptly at 11:00am).
 As an introvert, I’m also a bit of a homebody.
 I like routine.
 I like to schedule my meals ahead of time, and not be late for them.
 More than anything, though, I like to have certainty, which is what hobbits do best.
 They live in a quiet farming community, the Shire, living with the same neighbors they’ve always had, living in the same houses, and working the same jobs to the end of their days.
 They’re certainly not the adventurous type.
 While on one hand that may sound boring, you never hear of a hobbit filing for unemployment, writing cover letters, or worrying about health insurance.
 Their station in life is secure.

 Central Ohio reminds me of the Shire sometimes.
 Like the Shire, Ohio is not a place of mountain ranges or mighty rivers, but of woods and fields and ‘good tilled earth.’
 It even rather looks like the Shire if you squint hard enough in the right corners.
 Aesthetics notwithstanding, it’s where I grew up and it’s where things make sense to me.
 Therefore it is where I most identify with as home.

 This is the story of how this hobbit came back home to his Shire via South Korea.